MarcCoquand/Blog/site/posts/cardinality.md

 The choices of data structures can have a big impact on our software.
 For example, should we represent our list of users as a hash map, array or stack?
 There are multiple aspects to take into account when choosing, such as performance.
-Choosing the wrong one makes it easier to introduce _bugs_ into our software.
+Choosing the wrong one makes it easier to introduce bugs into our software.
 This is what I will be demonstrating today, along with a tool how you can check manually if you have the right data structure.

 Say we want to create a program.
 The specification says this program will use three colors: blue, red and green.
 As we are good developers, we start of writing the types.
-We create an interface to represent our data type as follows:
+We create an interface to represent our data type.

 ```
 interface NaiveColor {